 Objective 1: Encourage highly qualified 4th year student externs from the Rosenberg School of Optometry to apply.

 Objective 2: Advertise the residency to 4th year student externs from the Rosenberg School of Optometry to apply.

 Outcome: A qualified candidate will be selected for the program.

 Measure: Participate in resident awareness activities at RSO or American Academy of Optometry.
 Recruitment materials to be posted on RSO website.

-Goal 2: Select one highly qualified Resident, staying true to Equal Employment Opportunity laws.
+Goal 2: Select one highly qualified Resident.

 Objective 1: Residency Supervisor/ Coordinator and resident faculty will perform an interview on all qualified applicants with identical questionnaires through direct contact or by phone

 Objective 2: Interview participants will rate the responses and rank applicants based on qualifications and submit ranking choices to ORMatch, meeting all timelines.